Cherry Creek Shopping Center

 Cherry Creek Shopping Center, also known as Cherry Creek Center, is a shopping mall about 3 1/2 miles southeast of downtown Denver, Colorado in the Cherry Creek Neighborhood.
 It is situated along East First Avenue on the banks of Cherry Creek.
 The mall features Macy's, Nordstrom, Restoration Hardware, and Neiman Marcus.

 Cherry Creek Center was originally completed in 1953, and was renovated in 1990, currently anchored by three department stores; Neiman Marcus, Macy's, and Nordstrom.
 Lord & Taylor opened a location at the mall in 1990, a newer expanded store closed in 2004 after the chain repositioned.
 Other than the shops in Aspen, Cherry Creek Center is the exclusive location of several luxury retailers in Colorado, such as Louis Vuitton, Burberry, and Brooks Brothers.
 Saks Fifth Avenue closed in March 2011 and became Restoration Hardware in 2015.

 It is also home to an eight screen movie theater operated by AMC.
-The mall is operated by the Taubman Centers company.
+The mall is operated by Simon Property Group, which acquired former operator Taubman Realty Group.